-Notwithstanding takings contemplated in § 217.100 and authorized by a LOA issued under § 216.106 of this chapter and § 217.106, no person in connection with the activities described in § 217.100 may:
+Notwithstanding takings contemplated in § 217.100 and authorized by an LOA issued under §§ 216.106 of this chapter and 217.106, no person in connection with the activities described in § 217.100 may:

-(a) Violate, or fail to comply with, the terms, conditions, and requirements of this subpart or a LOA issued under § 216.106 of this chapter and § 217.106;
+(a) Violate, or fail to comply with, the terms, conditions, and requirements of this subpart or a LOA issued under §§ 216.106 of this chapter and 217.106;

-- (b) Take any marine mammal not specified in such LOA; - (c) Take any marine mammal specified in such LOA in any manner other than as specified in § 217.102; - (d) Take a marine mammal specified in such LOA if NMFS determines such taking results in more than a negligible impact on the species or stocks of such marine mammal; or - (e) Take a marine mammal specified in such LOA if NMFS determines such taking results in an unmitigable adverse impact on the species or stock of such marine mammal for taking for subsistence uses.
+(b) Take any marine mammal not specified in such LOA;

+(c) Take any marine mammal specified in such LOA in any manner other than as specified in § 217.102;

+(d) Take a marine mammal specified in such LOA if NMFS determines such taking results in more than a negligible impact on the species or stocks of such marine mammal; or

+(e) Take a marine mammal specified in such LOA if NMFS determines such taking results in an unmitigable adverse impact on the species or stock of such marine mammal for taking for subsistence uses.

-§217.104 Mitigation requirements.
+§ 217.104 Mitigation requirements.

-When conducting the activities identified in § 217.100(a), the mitigation measures contained in any LOA issued under § 216.106 of this chapter and § 217.106 must be implemented.
+When conducting the activities identified in § 217.100(a), the mitigation measures contained in any LOA issued under §§ 216.106 of this chapter and 217.106 must be implemented.
 These mitigation measures shall include but are not limited to:

-- (a) General conditions: - (1) Researchers will observe a site from a distance for at least five minutes, using binoculars if necessary, to detect any marine mammals prior to approach to determine if mitigation is required (i.e., site surveys will not be conducted if other species of pinnipeds are present, researchers will approach with caution, walking slowly, quietly, and close to the ground to avoid surprising any hauledout individuals and to reduce flushing/stampeding of individuals). - (2) Researchers will avoid pinnipeds along access ways to sites by locating and taking a different access way.
-Researchers will keep a safe distance from and not approach any marine mammal while conducting research, unless it is absolutely necessary to approach a marine mammal in order to continue conducting research (i.e., if a site cannot be accessed or sampled due to the presence of pinnipeds).
+(1)(a) General conditions.
+(1) Researchers must observe a site from a distance for at least five minutes, using binoculars if necessary, to detect any marine mammals prior to approach to determine if mitigation is required.
+Site surveys will not be conducted if other species of pinnipeds are present.
+Researchers will approach with caution, walking slowly, quietly, and close to the ground to avoid surprising any hauled out individuals and to reduce flushing (i.e., disturbing from its position).

+(2) Researchers shall avoid pinnipeds along access ways to sites by locating and taking a different access way.
+Researchers shall keep a safe distance from and not approach any marine mammal while conducting research, unless it is absolutely necessary to approach a marine mammal in order to continue conducting research (i.e., if a site cannot be accessed or sampled due to the presence of pinnipeds).

-(3) Researchers will avoid making loud noises (i.e., using hushed voices) and keep bodies low to the ground in the visual presence of pinnipeds.
+(3) Researchers shall avoid making loud noises (e.g., using hushed voices) and keep bodies low to the ground in the visual presence of pinnipeds.